Iran warns Trump: 'You've made a mistake'

 Other signatories to the accord say they are still committed to it and want it to continue.

-France's Foreign Minister Jean-Yves Le Drian said it was "not dead", the UK's Foreign Secretary Boris Johnson said Britain had "no intention of walking away", and Germany's Chancellor Angela Merkel said her country would "do everything in our power for Iran to adhere to its obligations in the future".
+French President Emmanuel Macron has also called the US decision "a mistake".
+The UK's Foreign Secretary Boris Johnson said Britain had "no intention of walking away", and Germany's Chancellor Angela Merkel said her country would "do everything in our power for Iran to adhere to its obligations in the future".

 Iran's President Hassan Rouhani, who is regarded as a moderate reformist and under whom the 2015 deal was signed, has indicated he will try to salvage it.